 Annuities have guarantees and with the "right" annuity you can have a stream of income payments made monthly directly to your checking or savings account for the rest of your life.
 Most people do not become familiar with annuities until they have a life change.
-For instance, when a person leaves a job where they had a 401K.
-That 401k suddenly in no longer being treated the same as during employment and it became advisable to move the 401k into a financial program that is more suitable.
+For instance, when a person leaves a job where they had a 401K, generally that 401k suddenly will no longer be treated the same as it had been during employment, and it become advisable to move the 401k into a financial program that is more suitable.

-Equity Index Annuity An annuity whose interest earnings are linked to the performance of a securities Index like the S&P 500 or the Dow Jones Industrial Average.
-If the Index does well you annuity will be rewarded with a higher rate of earnings.
-But if the Index drops your annuity will grow at a lower rate for that period but your annuity value will never drop.
+Equity Index Annuity: An annuity whose interest earnings are linked to the performance of a securities Index like the S&P 500 or the Dow Jones Industrial Average.
+If the Index does well your annuity will be rewarded with a higher rate of earnings.
+If the Index drops, unlike those owning securities tied to that index.... you will not lose a penny, and depending on your particular annuity, you may even see its value go up.
+But unless you spend it your annuity value will never drop.

 Variable Annuity (not sold here) The value of this type of annuity will vary in response to the market performance of an underlying investment portfolio.
 Variable annuities can diminish in value over time possibly to the point of total loss.